 But Trump cannot run the risk of ending up in a war of attrition with a hostile Congress, which is why maintaining good relations with congressional Republicans does matter, at the same time as keeping his base on his side.
 Trump might not be the most ideologically partisan president in history, but it’s partisanship that will ultimately reduce oversight and fend off impeachment.

-In other words, the best way for Trump to flourish in office is -- unsurprisingly -- for the administration to get things done.
-Happily for Trump, the Republicans may be in the mood for passing a modified health-care plan
+In other words, the best way for Trump to flourish in office is – unsurprisingly – for the administration to get things done.
+Happily for Trump, the Republicans may be in the mood for passing a modified health-care plan and cutting taxes.